yazi-rs/yazi-rs.github.io/usage/faq.md

 See [sxyazi/yazi#143](https://github.com/sxyazi/yazi/issues/143).

+## Why can't I preview files on Windows?

+Have you added Git to the `PATH` according to the [Windows Installation Guide](https://github.com/sxyazi/yazi/wiki/Windows-Installation-Guide#requirements)?

+Please make sure the `file` command is available in your terminal, you can do a `file -v` to verify it.

 ## Why I can't open file / stuck at 99%?

 See [sxyazi/yazi#110 - comment](https://github.com/sxyazi/yazi/issues/110#issuecomment-1706538851).

+## Why can't `Open` and `Enter` be a single command?

+The decision to separate `enter` and `open` commands was intentional.

+Yazi will be adding the ability to treat an archive as a directory in the future, allowing direct operations on the files inside.

+An archive is a file, so it's "openable", but it's also "enterable" as a directory; so the user can choose the action they want to perform.

+This is true for a actual directory as well - a directory can be entered (in Yazi), or opened (in programs like VSCode or desktop file managers).

+If you truly don't need to distinguish between them, the upcoming Yazi plugin system will also assist you.
+It will allow you to implement the behaviors you want through plugins.

 ## I don't like nerd‐fonts!